Lexer747/axl626/log.md

 # Week 11 (25/01/2019)

-Implementation, switched to haskell, reads the CSV
+Implementation, switched to haskell, reads the CSV. {Looking back this is when the project shifted from the original analysis to a more paper based project}

 # Week 12 (1/02/2019)